-For the "Animals in Art" project at Shirley Hills, fourth grade students looked at animals in art through the ages and then created clay animals, which were fired and glazed.
-Next, the students-who each have an iPad to use during the school day-worked together in small groups using iPads and the iMotion HD app to create stop motion animations starring their clay characters.
+Students-who each have an iPad to use during the school day-work together in small groups using the iMotion HD app to plan, build sets for, create and edit stop motion animation films.
 Scan the QR code on the right to view the students' art in motion.